-AuRico Metals Inc. (the proponent) proposed the construction and operation of the Kemess Underground Project (the Project), an underground gold-copper mine located approximately 250 kilometres north of Smithers and 430 kilometres northwest of Prince George, British Columbia (B.C.).
-The Project has begun construction.
+AuRico Metals Inc. (the proponent) proposes the construction and operation of the Kemess Underground Project (the Project), an underground gold-copper mine located approximately 250 kilometres north of Smithers and 430 kilometres northwest of Prince George, British Columbia (B.C.).
+Construction began on the Project in 2017.